siwS/theysaidsocli/README.md

 ### TODO:

-The API is rate-limited so with the free version you can make 10 requests per hour.
-I doubt people will need more than that in a CLI, but I will implement at some point passing an API key to get unlimited quotes
+- [ ] The [theysaidso](https://theysaidso.com/api/) API is rate-limited.
+With the free version you can only make 10 requests per hour.
+I need to implement passing an API key to get unlimited quotes.

 ## Development

+1. Checking out the repo
-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+2. Run `bin/setup` to install dependencies.
+3. Then, using `rake spec` you can run the tests.
+4. You can also run `bin/console` for an interactive prompt.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+5. To install the gem on your local machine, run `bundle exec rake install`.
+6. To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`.
+This will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing